 Students interested in the Radiologic Technology program must understand that there is a potential to being exposed to a Magnetic Resonance Imaging (MRI) environment.
 The MRI environment consists of strong magnetic fields and radiofrequency waves which may be contraindicated for individuals that have devices implanted in or on their body that should not be subjected to an MRI environment.
+As such, students will complete an MRI Screening Form annually to ensure their health and safety are properly monitored.
 Additional information regarding MRI safety can be found on the internet and at the following web site: www.mrisafety.com.